 Brainstorming is broken

-The way we approach brainstorms is fundamentally flawed.
-To develop truly great creative ideas, we first need to learn how to develop more bad ones.
-We need to trick our mind into entering a childlike state.
-A state which allows for an unrestricted flow of thought.
+The way many businesses approach brainstorms is fundamentally flawed.
+Because, to develop truly great creative ideas, we first need to learn how to develop more bad ones.
+We need to convince our minds to enter a child-like state.
+A state that allows an unrestricted flow of thought.

 Here's the process we use at Nice and Serious.
-Follow it and you will develop more bad ideas, along with some truly great ones.
+Follow it, and you’ll develop many more bad ideas, along with some truly great ones.

 1. Define the problem

 Creative thinking is just another form of problem-solving.
 So you need to start by properly defining a solvable problem.
 You then need to bring together a diverse team of 5-7 people.
-Diverse, because you want to bring a wider knowledge pool into the circle to increase your chance of an unexpected solution (an original idea)
+Diverse, because you want to bring a wider pool of knowledge and experiences into the circle to increase your chance of an unexpected solution (an original idea).

 2. Feed your mind

-Your mind needs time to process the problem.
-We recommend a week, but no less than two days if you are pushed for time.
-During incubation, you need to enter periods of ‘soft fascination’ - where the analytical part of your mind is gently distracted allowing your subconscious mind to make those unexpected connections.
-Simple things like washing the dishes, doing the ironing or taking a shower are great.
-But it's widely reported that taking a walk in nature and sleep are the most effective for creative problem-solving.
-Don't forget when you do stumble across an idea, jot it down.
+Your team then needs time to process the problem.
+We recommend a week, but no less than two days if you’re pushed for time.
+During incubation, you need to enter periods of ‘soft fascination’ – where the analytical part of your mind is gently distracted, allowing your subconscious mind to make those unexpected connections.
+Repetitive tasks like washing the dishes or taking a shower are great.
+But it's widely reported that taking a walk in nature or having a nice nap are most effective for creative problem-solving.
+Don't forget to jot all ideas down when they appear..

-There are many different techniques.
-We use one called ‘rapid ideation’.
+There are many different techniques to choose from, but we use one called ‘rapid ideation’.
 Set aside an hour or two, preferably in the morning.
 Gather your group of 5-7 people.
-To start with each person alone writes down as many ideas as possible in 10 minutes.
-They key here is volume.
-After this each person takes it in turn to share every idea they've had with the group, while one person writes the ideas onto a flipchart.
-They key here is the share everything; the good, the bad, the ugly.
+To start with, each person writes down as many ideas as possible in ten minutes.
+The key here is quantity, not quality.
+After this, each person takes it in turn to share every idea they've had with the group, while one person writes the ideas onto a collaborative board.
+This is the time to share everything – the good, the bad, the ugly.
 And that requires courage.
 In fact, in our meeting room, we have the 10 commandments of brainstorming printed big on the wall (see diagram below - inspired by Josh Linkner).
-Once all ideas have been shared, everyone then takes another 10 minutes to write down as many ideas as possible.
+Once all ideas have been shared, everyone then takes another ten minutes to write down as many ideas as possible.
 This second phase is key, as it allows everyone to build on each other's initial ideas.
 Finally, the group shares all of their ideas while one person scribes.
 Then leave the room immediately (before you get the urge to review the ideas).

-Return to the room the following morning with a coffee and one or two key decision makers.
+Meet again the following morning with a coffee and one or two key decision makers.
 Review the ideas based on which ones provide the best solution to the original problem.
-It's important that you remove personal attachment to the idea: they are owned by the team, not the individual.
+It's important that you remove personal attachment to the idea: they’re owned by the team, not the individual.

-We've used this technique for over 5 years and it's never failed.
-With a focused group of 5-7 people, you'll generate at least 100 ideas.
+We've used this technique for over ten years and it's never failed.
+With a focused group of 5-7 people, you'll generate at least 100 (!) ideas.
 The majority of which will be rubbish, but amongst the rubble, there will be rubies.